Best Hiking Trails near Mont Orford

 Hiking poles – These can be particularly useful in steep trails or muddy/boggy trail conditions.

-Moderate-Difficult trails (Mont Orford National Park)
+Moderately Challenging trails (Mont Orford National Park)

 L’Escalier du Nord Trail (via Pic de l’Ours)

 This moderately challenging trail takes you up to the Pic the l’Ours (mountain peak) and is probably the most difficult trail presented in this guide, both because of the elevation gain and the occasional rocky and uneven terrain, which can require a bit of light scrambling.
 You will be greatly rewarded for your effort, however, as you will cross several panoramic viewpoints along the trail.
+In our opinion, the most challening hike presented in this guide, as its the one with the most cummulative elevation gain, its the longest, and its also the most technical due to the regularly uneven tail surface.
+But we also think it’s the most rewarding trail and our favorite one to when in the area.

 Distance: 12.7 km